vladfaust/vladfaust.github.io/posts/2020-08-20-the-onyx-programming-language.md

 Thanks to powerful abstractions and type inference, you won't need to manualy use `socket` each time you want to spin up a web server on Linux!

-Oh, by the way, did you notice the `\@{&#123; e }}`\* thing?
+Oh, by the way, did you notice the `\@{{ e }}` thing?
 It was me, <s>Dio</s> macro!

-\* <small>TODO: Fix this HTML weirdness.</small>

 #### Macros

-TODO: Example on macros.
-Simple macros.
-Breakpoints in compile-time, code generation based on external configurations, e.g. of ORM models from SQL migration files.

-Another fundamental feature of Onyx is macros.
+A fundamental feature of Onyx is macros.
-Macro is a Lua code generating Onyx code (or another macro code).
+Macro is basically a Lua code generating Onyx code (or another macro code).
 Yes, recursive macros are allowed, but more on that later.

 Let's examine a very simple macro example.